angryweasel/managerreadme/README.md

 Also worth mentioning is that if you're not new to the company, but new to me, all of this should be just as relevant.

 ### 1 on 1 Meetings
 I value connecting with my team regularly.
 I'll set up a weekly 30-minute meeting with each of my direct reports (but encourage you to suggest times that may work better for you).
-I'll keep our set time 90% of the time, but sometimes I (or Erica, who helps me with my calendar) will need to reschedule.
+I'll keep our set time 90% of the time, but sometimes I (or Mel, who helps me with my calendar) will need to reschedule.
 This should be rare, and you can suggest different times as needed.

-If I'm traveling (not likely until at least late 2021), I will plan to have our 1o1 during our scheduled time, but on some occasions I may need to cancel if schedule and timezone oddities make our regular time impossible.
+If I'm traveling (not likely until at least Spring 2022), I will plan to have our 1o1 during our scheduled time, but on some occasions I may need to cancel if schedule and timezone oddities make our regular time impossible.
 Even if we need to cancel, I can always make time for a slack conversation or video f2f at some overlapping time.
 As a manager, I am here to help you be successful in achieving your mission at Unity, so use me for that as much as you want.

 #### Skip level 1 on 1 Meetings
 I'm open to ad-hoc, or scheduled meetings with anyone who wants to chat.
 Same rules as above apply to our schedule.
 I try (strive?) to have 1o1 meetings with everyone in the org, but sometimes the org grows faster than I can find time to get these things scheduled.
-If we don't have a recurring 1o1 on the calendar, feel free to schedule one.
+If we don't have a recurring 1o1 on the calendar, feel free to schedule something with me anytime.

 ### Your Role as a Leader
 My job as a leader is to grow more leaders.
 Whether you're leading people, solving customer problem, or working with other teams, you should be able and willing to influence the team to change, improve, or add processes and tools to our systems.
 At times, you may need to change the mindset or beliefs of your team as you help them improve the way they approach making quality software.